Michael Mvogo

 Michael Mvogo is a man who was unidentified for a decade, but thought to be possibly of African or Caribbean origin, who was detained in Toronto until 2015.
 He was initially arrested using the name Andrea Jerome Walker, and later used and claimed a number of different identities and nationalities, none of which have been conclusively proven to be true.
 He has been labeled by the media as Canada's "Man With No Name".
 In 2015, the Canada Border Services Agency confirmed that the man was Michael Mvogo, originally from Cameroon.

 He entered Canada in 2005 using an American passport in the name of Walker, claiming to be born on January 22, 1973, in Wilmington, Delaware.
 A year later, he was arrested in a homeless shelter in Toronto with $10 worth of cocaine.
 When Canadian authorities attempted to deport Walker to the United States, American authorities determined that his passport was fraudulent (they were unable to find any record of Walker before 2001) and revoked it.

 When Canadian authorities forwarded Walker's fingerprints to Interpol for analysis, they matched a "Michael Myogo," born on September 14, 1959, who was arrested for drug trafficking, resisting arrest and public mischief in Spain.
 In 2010, Mvogo claimed that Spanish authorities misspelled the surname, and that the correct spelling was "Mvogo."
 He claimed to be from Kribi, Cameroon.
 However, Cameroonian authorities were initially unable to verify his identity based on those biographical details.

+After helping him obtain a Guinean passport from the Guinea embassy in Ottawa, on December 17, 2012, CBSA attempted to deport Michael Mvogo to Conakry, Guinea.
+However, upon arrival, the police at the airport refused to accept his Guinean passport as valid.
+Michael Mvogo was then escorted back to Toronto by CBSA staff.

 A CBSA liaison officer based in Accra, Ghana went to Cameroon in March 2015 to talk to police, airlines, document screeners and customs and border officials and also went to rural Cameroon to try to track down proof of Mvogo's identity.
-A birth certificate was located and a relative was located who confirmed Mvogo's identity and that he would be welcomed home.
+A birth certificate was located and a relative who confirmed Mvogo's identity stated that he would be welcomed home.